 Due to page performance you should load javascript at the end of page (see http://developer.yahoo.com/performance/rules.html), at least all javascript you can defer to load.
 There are script that have to load at the very begin of page.
 But are you sure there is no option?

-where a data structure could be defined and a "caller function" can use that
+There are a lot of situation where javascript function is called where a data structure could be defined and a “caller function” can use that var to fire up function call.

 Also, often execution could/must be deferred in a given order of execution, in order to make things work (have a look at my formhint plugin and problems with facebook like widget). (so defer attribute in script tag is of no use)